TcMits/TcMits.github.io/content/_index.md

 In my previous roles, I have gained experience in developing scalable and efficient backend systems, building RESTful APIs, and implementing database architectures.
 I have also worked on projects that involved cloud computing, data analysis, and machine learning.

-When I'm not coding, I enjoy reading books and articles related to technology, playing video games, and exploring new places.

 If you have any questions or would like to discuss a potential project, feel free to contact me through eddiebrock2001@gmail.com!